abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 }
 ````

-The implementation can be like shown below:
+The implementation can be as shown below:

 ````csharp
 using System;